 With the uncertainty over schools closing and the distinct possibility of remote learning on the horizon, there is a realistic chance that many staff and students will be in isolated learning environments for an extended period of time.

-In this webinar, mental health and wellbeing expert, Anna Bateman, looks at ways that school leaders can help support their school community whilst away and maintain and promote a positive mindset.
+In this webinar, John Rees, an experienced teacher, trainer and consultant with more than 25 years educational leadership experience, looks at ways that school leaders can help support their school community whilst away and maintain and promote a positive mindset.

 Understand how self-isolation can impact on mental health and wellbeing and techniques to manage it